nikosgkontas/nikosgkontas/README.md

 ###

-<p align="left">For more information and ways to contact me, please visit my LinkedIn profile:</p>
+<p align="center">For more information and ways to contact me, please visit my LinkedIn profile:</p>

 ###